Drive sales on autopilot with ecommerce-focused featuresSee Features

-More often than not, order confirmation emails are overlooked in email marketing.
+More often than not, order confirmation emails are a type of automated email that is often overlooked in ecommerce marketing.

 This is what we discovered after analyzing recent automation workflows sent through Omnisend.
 In fact, what we found was eye-opening.

 Compared to the rest of the automation workflows, Omnisend customers that have enabled Order Confirmation workflows are getting on average: